NGC-7841/WM_Editor/README.md

 # WM_Editor
-A replication of a cognitive neuroscience.
-The experiment was originally conducted by Prof. Luo Huan's lab.
+A replication of a cognitive neuroscience experiment which was originally conducted by Prof. Luo Huan's lab.
 Created by Boxi & Yihan

 # Issues